-Letters of Credit

-Import Letters of Credit

-Export Letters of Credit

-Import and Export Bills Processing

-Domestic Letters of Credit

-Standby Letters of Credit

-Shipping Guarantee

-Loans Against Trust Receipts

-Import Documentary Collections (D/P, D/A)

-Open Account/Direct Remittances
+Letters of Credit Import Letters of Credit Domestic Letters of Credit Standby Letters of Credit Shipping Guarantee Import Bills Negotiation Loans Against Trust Receipts Documentary Collections - Import & Domestic Document Against Payment (D/P) Document Against Acceptance (D/A) Open Account (O/A) Direct Remittance (D/R) Export LC Advising Export Bills Negotiation

 From the foregoing products and services, the Bank's revenues are categorized into three (3) major segments, namely: (1) Portfolio Products; (2) Transactional Banking Products; and (3) Exposure Management Products.
 The remaining revenues are classified under Others.
 Portfolio Product revenues consist of spreads earned on loans.
 Transactional Banking Product revenues consist of spreads earned on deposits as well as fees earned from cash management products and trade services.
-Exposure Management Product revenues consist of income earned from the investment portfolio and trading activities.
+Exposure Management Product revenues consist of fees earned from the investment portfolio and trading activities.
 Other revenues consist of fees earned on trust services, gain on sales of acquired assets, service fees and charges earned on all other banking activities.
 The contributions of the 3 major segments in terms of percentage to the Bank's total revenues during the last two years are as follows:

-Major Segment 2014 2015
+Major Segment 2015 2016

-Portfolio Products 59.83% 56.15%
+Portfolio Products 56.15% 51.85%

-Transactional Banking Products 17.13% 21.96%
+Transactional Banking Products 21.96% 22.74%

-Exposure Management Products 16.07% 14.35%
+Exposure Management Products 14.35% 19.32%